Trump campaign returns to economy with 8-figure ad buy, calls it ‘defining issue in this race’

 The re-focusing on the economy comes as the Trump campaign aggressively highlights the president’s economic record prior to the coronavirus pandemic – as well as steps taken to recover after the shutdowns.

-Democrats on the campaign trail, though, have seized on the economic downturn due to COVID-19 in an effort to tie job losses to the president’s leadership.
+Democrats on the campaign trail, though, have seized on the economic downturn due to COVID-19 in an effort to tie job losses to the president’s leadership, while arguing he hadn't delivered on the economy even before the coronavirus crisis.

+“Trump hasn’t stopped companies from closing plants and sending jobs overseas,” Biden said last week in Michigan.
+“President Trump has broken just about every promise he’s ever made to the American worker.
+And he’s failed.
+He’s failed our economy and our country.”

-Meanwhile, the official told Fox News that they have been “primarily focused” on early voting states, specifically shifting there messaging to focus on the economy, and present voters “with a clear choice between the president’s record on the economy and Joe Biden’s terrible ideas and terrible record.”
+Meanwhile, the official told Fox News that they have been “primarily focused” on early voting states, specifically shifting their messaging to focus on the economy and present voters “with a clear choice between the president’s record on the economy and Joe Biden’s terrible ideas and terrible record.”

 The ads are slated to be “testimonial ads,” and will feature “real people” speaking directly to voters.